FlowBridge/nativephp-ai-story-generator/README.md

 A Laravel + Inertia application that generates personalized stories for kids, complete with text-to-speech narration.
 Built as a native iOS application using NativePHP.

+> ⚠️ **Important Notice**: This application is currently not functioning within NativePHP iOS due to pending storage system fixes from the NativePHP team.
+The web version works perfectly, and we'll update this notice once NativePHP resolves the storage system issues.

 ## Demo

 ![Demo](/docs/demo.gif)